royalaid/abi-fetch/README.md

 bun run src/index.ts 0xBB9bc244D798123fDe783fCc1C72d3Bb8C189413
 ```

 The tool will search across all supported chains and display the contract name and ABI for each instance found.
+If the contract is found on multiple chains, you'll be prompted to choose which chain to save the ABI from.

+The ABI will be automatically saved to a JSON file named after the contract (or the address if the contract name is not available).

 ### Logging